Poetry: Text, Practice as Research - PhD

 Join us at the Medway campus on Saturday 24 June or the Canterbury campus on Saturday 1 July.
 Meet our staff and students, find out more about our Master's and PhDs, and experience our stunning locations for yourself.

 This programme enables promising poets to develop the potential of poetry as a tool of inquiry within the humanities.

 You will produce a volume of poetry as well as a piece of scholarly research of 30-40,000 words.
 Given its emphasis on poetic practice as research into the possibilities and potential for contemporary poetry, the programme integrates with the aims and objectives of the Centre for Modern Poetry allowing for joint supervision between the two centres.
-Cross-faculty work on modern poetry with colleagues in the School of European Culture and Languages is also encouraged.
+Cross-faculty work on modern poetry with colleagues in Modern Languages and in Comparative Literature is also encouraged.
 The programme acknowledges the fact that poetry has historically understood itself as an art, consciously informed by research.

 About the School of English

 The School of English has a strong international reputation and global perspective, apparent both in the background of its staff and in the diversity of our teaching and research interests.

 Our expertise ranges from the medieval to the postmodern, including British, American and Irish literature, postcolonial writing, 18th-century studies, Shakespeare, early modern literature and culture, Victorian studies, modern poetry, critical theory and cultural history.
 The international standing of the School ensures that we have a lively, confident research culture, sustained by a vibrant, ambitious intellectual community.
 We also count a number of distinguished creative writers among our staff, and we actively explore crossovers between critical and creative writing in all our areas of teaching and research.